What is a transverse flute?

 The best transverse flutes for advanced flute players

-Excellent quality/price ratio.
+Excellent price performance ratio.

 - Materials: Sterling silver, silver, alpaca, gold.

-- Mechanics: My
+- Mechanics: Mi

 - Type of plates: Closed.

 The Yamaha YFL-412 flute is made of sterling silver, an alloy that is 92.5% silver and 7.5% copper.
 This type of material is ideal for the manufacture of wind instruments because it has the two essential aspects: durability and sonority.
 Unlike 100% silver, sterling is hard, durable, will not tarnish or oxidize.
-In addition, the contribution of this material to the sound is wonderful and just what a high-end flutist needs for a more than affordable price.
+In addition, the contribution of this material to the sound is wonderful and just what a high-end flutist needs for a more than accessible price.

 Its mechanism is made of nickel silver, a material that favors agility of movement, so that its keys are soft to the touch but very resistant.
 The entire body and mechanism is 100% silver plated, which adds to its aesthetic beauty.